DevExpress/Blazor/demo/README.md

-# How to Run DevExpress Blazor Demos Locally
+# DevExpress Blazor Demos

 The DevExpress Blazor component suite ships with demo source code.
+You can find it in the current folder or in the [local installation folder](https://docs.devexpress.com/Blazor/401058/demos#demos-in-the-installation-folder).

+## How to Build DevExpress Blazor Demos

 To run demos on your machine locally, you must:

 1. Download this folder.
 2. Open one of the following solution files in Visual Studio: